swaptacular/swpt_accounts/protocol.rst

 MUST first verify whether an `AD record`_ exists, which has the same values for ``creditor_id``, ``debtor_id``, and ``creation_date`` as the received message.
-If such AD record exists, it SHOULD be removed from the client's database [#alr-adr-relation]_; otherwise, the message MUST be ignored.
+If such AD record exists, it SHOULD be removed from the client's database; otherwise, the message MUST be ignored.

 .. [#adr-pk] Alternatively, the primary key for `AD record`_\s can be the (``creditor_id``, ``debtor_id``) tuple.

-.. [#matching-adr] The corresponding `AD record`_ would have the same values, as in the received message, for all fields included in the record's primary key.
+.. [#matching-adr] The corresponding `AD record`_ would have the same values, as in the received message, for the fields included in the record's primary key.

 .. [#heartbeat-update] That is: the value of the ``last_heartbeat_ts``